 Underground and arena floor tours count as VIP-style experiences because they give access beyond the standard visitor route.
 The underground shows the backstage structure beneath the arena, while the arena floor gives you a different perspective from the center of the amphitheater.

 These are special-access experiences, but they are not always private or crowd-free.
-During busy periods, multiple guided groups may be moving through restricted areas at the same time.
+During busy periods, multiple guided groups may move through restricted areas at the same time.

-The upgrade is still worth considering if you want to see more than the basic first and second levels.
-For many first-time visitors, underground plus arena floor access is the most meaningful premium Colosseum experience.
+The upgrade is still worth considering if you want to see more than the basic visitor route.
+For many first-time visitors, underground plus arena floor access is one of the most meaningful premium Colosseum experiences.

 For more detail, read whether you can see the Colosseum underground and whether the Colosseum arena floor tour is worth it.